25 Types of Bats in New Mexico

 3. Silver-haired Bat

-The silver-haired Bat and nocturnal forest creatures are types of Bats in New Mexico.
-It roosts in the daytime, but it is not known where they spend its day.
+Silver-haired bats and nocturnal forest creatures are two types of bats in New Mexico.
+It roosts in the daytime, but it is not known where it spends its day.

 When roosting, their wings drooped around them to camouflage with tree bark and sometimes leaves.